LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 sql("explain cost select * from v1").show(false)
 ```

-Compute column stats on tables, cached queries and cached views:
+Compute and display column stats on tables, cached queries and cached views:
 ```
 sql("analyze table t1 compute statistics for all columns")